The Hutchinson-Barnsley theory for generalized iterated function systems by means of infinite iterated function systems: Concluding remarks and future work

-We notice that the step (8) in the Algorithm consists in to approximate the attractor of a finite IFS, and there are many efficient ways to do that.
+We notice that the step {(3) of the loop} in the Algorithm 1 consists in to approximate the attractor of a finite IFS, and there are many efficient ways to do that.
 The only computational restriction is the number of maps in $\mathcal{R}_{k-1}^{\beta_{k}}$, which is at most $n \times \sharp \{(B_{k-1}^{\beta_{k}})^{m-1}\}$.
 This number increases when $\beta_{k} \to 0$ but is always much smaller than the one necessary in the iteration of the original $F_{\mathcal{S}}$.
-For practical purposes one can choose $\beta_{k}=\sigma_{k}=\frac{1}{k}$ then $\varepsilon_{k}=\frac{1+\alpha}{k} \to 0$.
-We presented a pseudocode here, but the implementation of an actual algorithm would be the subject of a future work employing the discrete algorithm from \cite{daCunhaMultiAlgor2021} for the step (8) and making a comparison with the classical iteration for GIFS.
+For practical purposes one can choose $\beta_{k}=\sigma_{k}=\frac{1}{k}$ and then $\varepsilon_{k}=\frac{1+\alpha}{k} \to 0$.
+We presented a pseudocode here, but the implementation of an actual algorithm would be the subject of a future work employing the discrete algorithm from \cite{daCunhaMultiAlgor2021} for the step (3) of the loop and making a comparison with the classical iteration for GIFS.